kyleorman/TruVium/docs/desktop_environment_setup.md

 ### Advanced Configuration

-If you do not mind possible additional configuaration you can install a session manager and desktop environment separately.
+If you do not mind possible additional configuration you can install a session manager and desktop environment separately.

 > **Note**: Cinnamon is highly recommended if you are used to Windows type systems.